 In Maryland, meetings of stockholders may be held as provided in the charter or the bylaws (§2-503(a)).
 In Delaware, meetings of stockholders may be held at any place, either within or without the State, as provided in the bylaws (§211(a)).
 In Maryland (§2-503(b)) and Delaware (§211(a)), if the board of directors is authorized to determine the place of a meeting of stockholders, the board of directors may determine that the meeting shall not be held at any place, but may instead be held partially or solely by remote communication.
-However, the corporation must implement measures to (1) verify that the participants are stockholders and proxy holders authorized to vote, (2) provide the stockholders and proxy holders an opportunity to participate in and vote at the meeting and (3) record the vote and any other action taken by a stockholder or proxy holder participating by remote communication (§2-503(c); §211(a)(2)).
+If authorized by the board of directors, and subject to such guidelines and procedures as the board of directors may adopt, stockholders and proxyholders not physically present at a meeting of stockholders may, by means of remote communication, (A) participate in the meeting of stockholders; and (B) be considered present in person and vote at a remote meeting, if: (1) the corporation implements reasonable measures to verify that the participants are stockholders and proxy holders authorized to vote, (2) the corporation implements reasonable measures to provide the stockholders and proxy holders an opportunity to participate in and vote at the meeting and (3) a record of the vote and any other action taken by a stockholder or proxy holder participating by remote communication is maintained by the corporation (§2-503(c); §211(a)(2)).
 Delaware also requires that an annual meeting of stockholders must be held within 13 months of the previous year's annual meeting (§211(c)).

 The failure to hold an annual meeting will not invalidate the corporation's existence in Maryland (§2-501(e)) or in Delaware (§211(c)), and such failure will not affect any valid corporate act, unless otherwise provided in the charter.
-Delaware further provides that if no date is set for an annual meeting or, if a meeting is not held within 30 days after a date is set, the Court of Chancery upon the application of any stockholder or director may order a meeting to be held to elect directors; if such a meeting is ordered, all shares of stock entitled to vote and represented in person or by proxy at said meeting shall constitute a quorum (§211(c)).
+Delaware further provides that if no date is set for an annual meeting or, if a meeting is not held within 30 days after a date is set, the

+Court of Chancery upon the application of any stockholder or director may order a meeting to be held to elect directors; if such a meeting is ordered, all shares of stock entitled to vote and represented in person or by proxy at said meeting shall constitute a quorum (§211(c)).